 Sewing yosegire

-Quilting in Japan was also endowedspecial meaning.
-The prolongation of the life of old tissues was considered an exercise of the spirit, and patchwork garments were given as a sign of the wish of long life.
-In addition, the history of Japanese patchwork is closely related to the Shinto religion, which endowed the soul with all the animate and inanimate things.
-Fabrics and clothing in Japan have always been considered a special value, acting as a reward for good service and even in the role of money.
-And for expensive Japanese women silk meant the same as precious jewelry for women in Europe.
-In connection with the ban on wearing expensive clothes by representatives of the trading estate, a new fashion was invented, called "hidden elegance".
-In accordance with the laws of this fashion, expensive clothes were hidden under another (more modest) or used for sewing not whole cuts, but flaps.
-This type of sewing is called yosegire (stitching of pieces).
-This sewing became fashionable not only as an opportunity to prolong the life of the fabric, but also became a national decorative and applied art.
-Rags formed into patterns first randomly, and then purposefully.
-Then these patterns began to be supplemented with appliqués, then went into the art of painting porcelain, and then combined with embroidery sashiko, turning into Japanese patchwork sewing.
-Which is remarkable.
-Fashionable Crazy Patchwork is a European interpretation of Japanese patchwork: Japanese fabrics are woven so skillfully that they seem decorated with rich embroidery.
-When at the end of the nineteenth century, at an exhibition of Japanese culture in Philadelphia, screens made of brocade flaps were presented, many ladies decided that pieces of silk fabric were embroidered.
-This idea was also borrowed for the manufacture of crazy quilts, which began to be decorated with embroidery.
+Patchwork in Japan was also endowed withspecial meaning.
+Extending the life of old fabrics was considered an exercise of the spirit, and patchwork garments were given as a sign of a wish for long life.
+In addition, the history of Japanese patchwork is closely connected with the Shinto religion, which endowed all animate and inanimate things with a soul.
+Fabrics and clothes in Japan have always been considered of special value, acted as a reward for good service and even as money.
+And for Japanese women, expensive silk meant the same thing as precious jewelry for European women.
+Due to the ban on wearing clothes made of expensive fabrics by representatives of the merchant class, a new fashion was invented, called "hidden elegance".
+In accordance with the laws of this fashion, expensive clothes were hidden under other (more modest) ones, or scraps were used for sewing them instead of whole pieces.
+This type of sewing was called yosegire (sewing pieces).
+This sewing became fashionable not only as a way to extend the life of the fabric, but also became a national decorative and applied art.
+The scraps were folded into patterns, first by chance, and then purposefully.
+Then these patterns began to be supplemented with applique, then they moved into the art of painting porcelain, and then they combined with sashiko embroidery, turning into Japanese patchwork.
+What is remarkable.
+Fashionable crazy patchwork is a European interpretation of Japanese patchwork: Japanese fabrics are woven so skillfully that they seem to be decorated with rich embroidery.
+When at the end of the nineteenth century at the exhibition of Japanese culture in Philadelphia, screens made of brocade scraps were presented, many ladies decided that the pieces of silk fabric were embroidered.
+This idea was borrowed for the manufacture of crazy quilts, which began to be decorated with embroidery.

 Handmade